First Time Renting or Buying

 Bathroom

 Bathrooms are pretty standard four piece.
+Usually

-travel trailer bathrooms.
+trailer bathrooms.

-They are certainly very functional and are getting a bit larger
+They are certainly very functional and are getting a bit larger in

-in newer units.
+newer units.
 They also have pretty reasonable storage space.

 Bedroom